March 6, 2026 8 min read

 AI for loan servicing

-Canopy loan servicing customers who implement flexible solutions like these increase repayment rates by an average of 30%.
+Canopy loan servicing customers who implement flexible repayment solutions like these increase repayment rates by an average of 30%.
 This means a healthier portfolio, happier customers, and a better long-term business.

 AI for lending customer service